 The Help Desk plugin should support query filtering.
-This is the ability to sort tickets based on the various custom fields created e.g. product type, query type, department type etc. This should allow you to prioritize customer tickets based on query types, so that the higher priority tickets (by your own definition) can be looked at first.
+This is the ability to sort tickets based on the various custom fields created e.g. product type, query type, department type etc. This should allow you to prioritize customer tickets based on query types so that the higher priority tickets (by your own definition) can be looked at first.

-4. Help desk Analytics and Reporting
+4. Helpdesk Analytics and Reporting

-Detailed ticket analytics and reporting will help you understand how your support is running by presenting data to you in a format in which you can analyse your performance.
-The use of graphs, charts and tables should be dynamically updated to reflect the support request trends and help you plan accordingly with your support team.
+Detailed ticket analytics and reporting will help you understand how your support is running by presenting data to you in a format in which you can analyze your performance.
+The use of graphs, charts, and tables should be dynamically updated to reflect the support request trends and help you plan accordingly with your support team.
 You can use this information to have your support team ready for the high demand days, quickly pick-up on which agent isn’t pulling their weight, see your average response time and a lot more.

 5. Knowledge base creation